Communities

 @tommi: One case where the $1/\sqrt{3}$ definitely is more useful is as coefficient in a quantum state: You see immediately that the absolute square (which gives the corresponding probability) is $1/3$, which for $\sqrt{3}/3$ takes more cognitive load to see.
 Therefore which convention is more useful definitely depends on what the expression is used for.

-Derek Elkins‭ wrote over 3 years ago · edited over 3 years ago
+Derek Elkins‭ wrote almost 4 years ago · edited almost 4 years ago

 Perhaps ironically, for CPUs, computing $1/\sqrt x$ is often faster than computing $\sqrt x$.
 One way to see why this might be so is to compare the Newton-Raphson iterations.
 For $y=\sqrt x$, we get: $y_{n+1}=y_n/2+x/(2y_n)$.
 For $y=1/\sqrt x$, we get: $y_{n+1}=y_n(3-xy_n^2)/2$.
 The key difference here is that the latter does not require division by a varying quantity each iteration.
 Division is quite a lot more expensive than multiplication or addition for typical CPU number representations.